HARIHARAN2522/champ/my-app-docs/docs/features/workflow/aws.md

 - All Terraform-managed deployments (like dep-1767006374290)
 - Resource type (e.g., ECR) and count
-- Click any deployment to view details, logs, or destroy it safely
+- Click any deployment to view details, logs or destroy it safely
 - “Create New Resource” button to start fresh with a clean slate

 ## 3.Modules — Select which cloud resources to deploy